 Knowledge Base Articles: Tips, Tricks, and Templates

 By giving access to these articles, we are spreading resourceful information (a great asset!) across the organization.
-Hence, knowledge provides:
+Hence, having a knowledge base brings:

 • Informed decisions